If you were hoping for something about rhinos, or wine, then I’ve sold you short, I’m afraid. There is lunacy aplenty, however.

 The heading is the name of an album by Man, one of my most favourite bands.
 Man are on my mind because I’m reading Deke Leonard’s books about them.
 And, while we were in Cambridge, I picked up the boxed set of the ‘Original Album Series’ in Fopp, featuring five classic Man live albums, including Live At The Padget Rooms, Penarth, and The Greasy Truckers Party, which was organised in part by my friend Matthew Trustman.

-The thing about Man is that they straddle everything I love about rock’n’roll, except for heavy metal.
+The thing about Man is that they straddle everything I love about rock’n’roll.
 When I say rock’n’roll, I mean all of rock music, which includes heavy metal, prog, actual rock’n’roll (now called rockabilly for some stupid reason), punk, disco, jazz fusion, pop – you name it, it’s rock’n’roll to those of us who’ve been in it a long time.
 Even those overblown, strutting public schoolboys Queen qualify, at the pop end.

 Anyway Deke Leonard himself described Man as a rock’n’roll band, and if he says so, then that’s how it is.